The worst question about a professional moisture meter is the one that never gets asked.

 An important part of meter maintenance to ensure accurate measurements, calibration is a quick and easy process.
 It should be done at least every six months.

-Again, let's look at this by meter type.
+Again, let's look at this by meter type:

-A process that also takes a few seconds, you'll need a calibration device – a moisture content standard (MCS) – designed specifically for your meter to measure resistance.
+A process that also takes a few seconds, you'll need a calibration verification device – a moisture content standard (MCS) – designed specifically for your meter to measure resistance.
 Most pin-type meters come with one.

 To check the calibration of your pin-type meter, touch its pins to the contact points on the MCS and wait a few seconds.
 Your meter should display a reading for a wood moisture equivalency of +/- 18.3% (in Protimeter instruments).